 - 2.1.
 Returning Officer (RO) - 2.1.1.
 The Returning Officer is responsible for the operation and conduct of an election held to fill internal positions within the party or gauge support on an issue by plebiscite.
 The Returning Officer is to conduct the election according to this by-law, and any associated by-laws referring to a specific election. - 2.1.2.
 The Returning Officer may appoint Deputy Returning Officers and Electoral Volunteers to conduct parts of the role outlined in this and associated by-laws. - 2.1.3.
-The Returning Officer can be an external or internal person or organisation, in the case that an external Returning Officer is appointed, an internal Deputy Returning Officer must be appointed.
+The Returning Officer can be an external or internal person or organisation, in the case that an external Returning Officer is appointed, an internal Deputy Returning Officer must be appointed. - 2.1.4.

-- 2.1.4.
 A Standing Returning Officer is appointed by State Council every year in the Council directly before the start of the Financial year. - 2.1.5.
-If the position of Returning officer becomes vacant for any reason, the Deputy Returning Officer becomes the Returning Officer. - 2.1.6.
-If no Deputy Returning Officer is available, an Acting Returning Officer can be appointed by the Constitution and Arbitration Committee for a statewide ballot or by a vote of the meeting in which a ballot is to take place

-2.2.
-Deputy Returning Officer (DRO)
+If the position of Returning officer becomes vacant for any reason, the Deputy Returning

+- Officer becomes the Returning Officer. - 2.1.6.
+If no Deputy Returning Officer is available, an Acting Returning Officer can be appointed by the Constitution and Arbitration Committee, or by a vote of the meeting in which a ballot is to take place - 2.2.
+Deputy Returning Officer (DRO) - 2.2.1.
-- 2.2.1.
 The Deputy Returning Officer is an appointee of the Returning Officer that is tasked to manage a process associated with the work of the Returning Officer. - 2.2.2.
-On the occasion that the Returning Officer is unable to fulfil their duty, the Deputy Returning Officer will act as the Returning Officer

-2.3.
-Election Volunteers
+On the occasion that the Returning Officer is unable to fulfil their duty, the Deputy Returning Officer will act as the Returning Officer - 2.3.
+Election Volunteers - 2.3.1.

-- 2.3.1.
 An Electoral Volunteer can be appointed at any time to do a specific task to do with the election. - 2.3.2.
-The use of volunteers is at the discretion of the Returning Officer or Deputy Returning Officer.
+The use of volunteers is at the discretion of the Returning Officer or Deputy Returning Officer. - 2.4.
+Candidates - 2.4.1.

-2.4.
-Candidates

-- 2.4.1.
 A Candidate is a person who has successfully applied to run in an election - 2.4.2.
 The minimum requirement for application to any position is to provide the Returning Officer (or delegate) with the following details before the close of nominations - 2.4.2.1.
 Full Name - 2.4.2.2.
 Date Of Birth - 2.4.2.3.
 Registered Address - 2.4.2.4.
 Branch Membership - 2.4.3.
-Further candidate requirements may be required, and are outlined in the by-law associated with the election - 2.4.4.
+Further candidate requirements may be required, and are outlined in the by-law associated with the election - 2.4.3.1.
+Candidates for any position that is set aside for Rural and Regional members must live within a Queensland Local Government Area that; - 2.4.3.1.1.
+Is not Brisbane City Council - 2.4.3.1.2.
+Is not Gold Coast City Council - 2.4.3.1.3.
+Does not share a border with Brisbane City Council - 2.4.3.1.3.1.
+Except members living in Somerset Regional Council who will count as Rural and Regional under this by-law - 2.4.4.
 All candidates are bound by the constitution and code of ethics, as well as the rulings made on electoral matters made by the Returning Officer - 2.4.5.
-Candidates may appoint a Scrutineer to observe and act on behalf of the Candidate in the electoral process.
+Candidates may appoint a Scrutineer to observe and act on behalf of the Candidate in the electoral process. - 2.5.

-2.5.
 Scrutineer